wisemen-digital/nestjs-onboarding-codelab/index.md

 ### Project explanation

 You will be creating the backend for a simple to-do app.
-In the app they can  create, edit, delete, check and uncheck to-do's.
+In the app it's possible to create, edit, delete, check and uncheck to-do's.

 ### Designs